-- All pupils must play within the appropriate boundaries.
+- Pupils must play sensibly and there must be no unnecessary physical contact. - All pupils must play within the appropriate boundaries.
 If equipment goes beyond the boundary, duty staff must be informed. - All equipment must be returned at the end of Break.
 Soft balls only to be used.
-Pupils are not allowed on the courts or in the cricket nets unless supervised by a member of staff. - Wellington boots to be worn if children are on the grass areas during the winter months. - Pupils are not allowed inside at break times, unless they have permission from a member of staff. - Pupils are not allowed in the changing rooms unless supervised by a member of staff. - During break times pupils must use the lavatories, if necessary, in the Tile building. - Pupils must play sensibly and there must be no physical contact. - Pupils must come in from Break as soon as they hear the bell and return any equipment they have used. - Pupils are to remove their wellies at the door in wet weather. - Pupils are to walk from The Tile building to The Old Abbey building via the path and not across the grass. - Pupils must walk between lessons. - Dress: shirts tucked in, socks pulled up and blazers must be worn to School, at assembly, church and for any formal occasion.
+Pupils are not allowed on the courts or in the cricket nets unless supervised by a member of staff.
+Pupils must not run up/jump off the steps at break time. - Wellington boots to be worn if children are on the grass areas during the winter months. - Pupils are not allowed inside at break times, unless they have permission from a member of staff. - Pupils are not allowed in the changing rooms unless supervised by a member of staff. - During break times pupils must use the lavatories, if necessary, in the Tile building. - Pupils must come in from Break as soon as they hear the bell and return any equipment they have used. - Pupils are to remove their wellies at the door in wet weather. - Pupils are to walk from The Tile building to The Old Abbey building via the path and not across the grass. - Pupils must walk between lessons.

+- Dress: shirts tucked in, socks pulled up and blazers must be worn to School, at assembly, church and for any formal occasion.
 All children with long hair must have their hair neatly tied back with a discreet black, blue, red or hair-coloured band.
-Pupils are to take care of their appearance at all times. - • - No jewellery to be worn apart from watches with no additional functions. - Pupils must wash their hands before going into lunch. - No mobile phones are allowed in School unless it is for a pupil who travels to School on a bus.
+Pupils are to take care of their appearance at all times. - No jewellery to be worn apart from watches with no additional functions. - Pupils must wash their hands before going into lunch. - No mobile phones are allowed in School unless it is for a pupil who travels to School on a bus.
 It must be handed in to the Office immediately on arrival at School and can be collected at the end of the day.